Meet the SPACE Crew

 Industrial and Systems Engineering

-Katreena Thomas is a Ph.D. student at Arizona State University in the Engineering Education Systems and Design Doctoral program and the Human Systems Engineering Master's program.
-She is a member of the Shifting Perceptions, Attitudes, and Cultures in Engineering (SPACE) Lab group and her research interests include broadening participation in engineering, engineering leadership and graduate student experiences in engineering.
-She received her B.S. in Industrial Engineering at the University of Pittsburgh and worked in industry within operations as a manager before pursuing her graduate studies.
-When she’s not in a Zumba class, she practices her skills on the 1s and 2s in front of a live audience of her kitties, Gin and Juice.
+Katreena Thomas is a Ph.D. student at Arizona State University in the Engineering Education Systems Design doctoral program.
+She is a member of the Coley Shifting Perceptions, Attitudes, and Cultures in Engineering (SPACE) Lab research group.
+She also serves as the Diversity, Equity, and Inclusion Intern for the Journal of Engineering Education.
+Her research interests include broadening participation in engineering, engineering leadership, and graduate student experiences in engineering.
+Her dissertation explores the experiences of early-career Black engineers and engineering students and leadership.
+She received her B.S. in Industrial Engineering from the University of Pittsburgh and her M.S. in Human Systems Engineering from Arizona State University.
+Before starting her graduate studies, she worked in industry in operations as a manager.
+Katreena is committed to justice, equity, diversity, and inclusivity and hopes that her work will impact the culture and environment of the engineering education ecosystem.
+When she’s not in a dance class, she practices her skills on the 1s and 2s in front of a live audience of her kitties, Gin and Juice